learn-co-curriculum/dsc-random-forests/README.md

 ## The Subspace Sampling Method

 After bagging the data, the Random Forest uses the **_Subspace Sampling Method_** to further increase variability between the trees in the Random Forest.
-Although it has a fancy mathematical-sounding name, the Subspace Sampling Method refers to randomly selecting a subset of features to use as predictors for training a decision tree, instead of using all predictors available.
+Although it has a fancy mathematical-sounding name, the Subspace Sampling Method refers to randomly selecting a subset of features to use as predictors for each node when training a decision tree, instead of using all predictors available at each node.

 Let's pretend we're training our Random Forest on a dataset with 3000 rows, and 10 columns.
 For each given tree, we would randomly "bag" 2000 rows with replacement.
-Next, we subspace sample by randomly selecting a number of predictors.
+Next, we subspace sample by randomly selecting a number of predictors at each node of a decision tree.
 Exactly how many predictors are used is a tunable parameter for this algorithm--for simplicity's sake, let's assume we pick 6 predictors in this example.

 This brings us to the following pseudocode so far:

 For each tree in the dataset:

 1. Bag 2/3 of the overall data--in our example, 2000 rows.
-2. Randomly select a set number of features to use for training this particular tree--in this example, 6 features.
+2. Randomly select a set number of features to use for training each node within this--in this example, 6 features.
 3. Train the tree on modified dataset, which is now a DataFrame consisting of 2000 rows and 6 columns.
-4. Drop the unused columns from step 3 from the Out-Of-Bag rows that weren't bagged in step 2, and then use this as an internal testing set to calculate the Out-Of-Bag Error for this particular tree.
+4. Drop the unused columns from step 3 from the Out-Of-Bag rows that weren't bagged in step 1, and then use this as an internal testing set to calculate the Out-Of-Bag Error for this particular tree.

 <img src='rf-diagram.png' height=75% width=75%>